monala05/Product-Management-System/README.md

 A basic company inventory system made with Java, MySQL, and JSP!
-Styled with Bootstap.
+Styled with Bootstrap.